Sagar123412/Sagar123412/README.md

                    Express.js, MongoDM etc.
 - 👯 I’m looking to collaborate with amazing Developers.
 - 🤔 I’m Ready to solve your Queries.
-- 💬 Ask me Anything About My Experties.
+- 💬 Ask me Anything.
 - 📫 How to reach me: sainsagar96@gmail.com
 - 😄 Fun fact: Hungry to Learn.